 By tracking the length of time you spend being active, you can gain an understanding of how active you typically are.
-In the maintenance phase of your programme you will learn about the recommendations for minutes of activity for people of varying ages, and therefore will be able to assess if you are meeting those recommendations.
-You will also then be able to set realistic and manageable activity goals so that you might gradually increase your activity levels in a sustainable way.
+In the maintenance stage (stage 3) of your programme, you will learn how many minutes of activity are recommended for people of varying ages.
+This will allow you to assess whether you are meeting those recommendations.
+You will also then be able to set realistic and manageable activity goals to help you gradually increase your activity levels in a sustainable way.

 There is strong evidence to show that setting goals is an effective step towards creating change.
 If you would like to improve on any of your health tracker items, set realistic goals and take small steps to create sustainable change.
 For example, if you would like to increase your step count, think about how many steps you would usually take in a day and then set a step goal which challenges you but feels achievable.